 Guildford Aquatic Centre

 The unique trusses, triangular in section, are comprised structurally of 2 glulam top chords and 1 glulam bottom chord, joined by CNC-cut LSL (Laminated Strand Lumber) webbing, and preservative-treated plywood deck.
-Inside the trusses are contained the mechanical ducts, electrical services, lighting, sprinklers, and acoustic ceiling insulation, all of which were pre-installed in the StructureCraft shop.
-When completed, the resulting 22 trusses (with roofing membrane already in place), each 95’ long x 14’ wide x 10’ deep, were carefully loaded onto trucks, transported overnight to site, and staged in preparation for lifting.
-The trusses were then hoisted and installed at a rate of 2 per day, thereby creating the entire 30,000 sqft roof in 2 weeks.
+Inside the trusses the mechanical ducts, electrical services, lighting, sprinklers, and acoustic ceiling insulation are contained, all of which were pre-installed in the StructureCraft shop.
+The resulting 22 trusses (with roofing membrane already in place), each 95’ long x 14’ wide x 10’ deep, were carefully loaded onto trucks, transported overnight to site, and staged in preparation for lifting.
+The trusses were then hoisted and installed at a rate of 2 per day, thereby creating the entire 30,000 sf. roof in 2 weeks.